top of page

 Core Competencies

-UX research & data analysis, brand strategy & visual identity, behavior-driven product strategy, accessibility & inclusive design, AI & ethical design principles, agile collaboration (JIRA, GitHub), scalable design systems (USWDS), wireframing and prototyping (Figma, Adobe XD), cross-functional leadership, mentorship & training, user experience design and research (XDR)
+UX research & data analysis, brand strategy & visual identity, behavior-driven product strategy, accessibility & inclusive design, AI & ethical design principles, agile collaboration (JIRA, GitHub), scalable design systems (USWDS), wireframing and prototyping (Figma, Adobe XD), cross-functional leadership, mentorship & training, experience design and research (XDR)

 Education